Animal Care and Use Policy UPPS No. 02.02.05

 4) notice of the dates that the IACUC conducted its semi-annual evaluations of Texas State's program and facilities and submitted the evaluations to the institutional official.

 b.
 At least two times every 12 months, the IACUC, if it has no changes to report, shall submit a letter, through the institutional official, to OLAW stating that there are no changes and informing OLAW of the dates of the required IACUC evaluations and submissions to the institutional official.

 c.
 The IACUC, through the institutional official, shall promptly provide OLAW with a full explanation of the circumstances and actions taken with respect to:

 1) serious or continuing non-compliance with this document;

 2) any serious deviation from the provisions of the appropriate guide;

 3) any suspension of an activity by the IACUC; and

 4) reports filed under Section 02.08 of this document shall include any minority views filed by members of the IACUC.

-b. distribute to executive secretaries of initial review and technical evaluation groups and to PHS awarding units lists of institutions that have an approved Assurance;
+2) distribute to executive secretaries of initial review and technical evaluation groups and to PHS awarding units, lists of institutions that have an approved Assurance;

-b.
-The IACUC chair will implement the policy as described in Section 05.
+b. the IACUC chair will implement the policy as described in Section 05.; and

 c.
 The IACUC chair will report to the institutional official named in Section 03.01 and will serve in this capacity for a renewable three-year term.